Brand creation and responsive web design for a new digital cycling and gear magazine.

 How we worked with the team

-We used Slack for seamless dialogue and quick-fire solutions
+We use Slack for seamless dialogue with clients and developers

-UI was designed in Sketch for fast, accurate handover
+We design high fidelity UI in Sketch for fast, responsive, and accurate handover

 We're always looking for new challenges and experiences.
 Whether you're a tech startup, one man band or large established agency, we'd love to hear from you.
 Get in touch →